alapanme/Cucumber-Selenium-Framework/README.md

 - functionalTests -> FeedbackSubmissionTests.feature - This is where our BDD style Test cases are written in Gherkin language.
 - configs -> Configuration.properties - All the data is managed at a single place for the framework.

-# How to Run the Tests -
+# How to Run the Tests:
 - Through CMD - Go to the Project from command prompt and use the command mvn clean test
-- Through Test Runner - Right click on Test Runner & Run As -> JUnit Tests
+- Through Test Runner - `Right click on Test Runner & Run As -> JUnit Tests`

-# How to Run in Multiple browsers -
+# How to Run in Multiple browsers:
 - So we just have to change the browser and driverpath key from the properties file.
 I have kept the driver files inside the project so as to prevent any extra setups to run the tests.